mastercomfig/mastercomfig/docs/setup/install.md

 1. Create a `user` folder where these files are located (most likely `tf/cfg`).
 2. Drag these files into the newly created `user` folder.

+!!! tip
+    Although not required, if you move any other files (for example, `binds.cfg`), you will have to update the `exec` command from `exec binds` to `exec user/binds`.

 ## Next Steps